-The small life-boat proceeded to a brig which was strandedon the south beach, and the crew managed to land their shivering brethren amidst the applause of hundreds of spectators.
-It was then observed that a brig - the Delta, of Whitby - was on shore to the south of the harbour; four of her crew launched a boat, and attempted to reach the shore, but it was swamped by a terrific billow, and all four were drowned.
+The small lifeboat proceeded to a brig which was stranded on the south beach, and the crew managed to land there shivering brethren amidst the applause of hundreds of spectators.
+It was then observed that a brig - the Delta, of Whitby - was on shore to the south of the harbour; four of her crew launched a boat, and attempted to reach the shore, but it was swamped by a terrific bellow, and all four were drowned.

 It was seen, however, that one single individual, the Captain, was yet clinging to the vessel, and the crew of the small life-boat, propelled by its daring band, sped on past the pier to the southward.
 At length they reached the stern of the vessel, where the poor fellow was hanging to the chains.

 Having got the boat up close under the stern of the vessel, Robinson, the coxswain, told the man to watch, and, directly after the next wave had passed, to drop into the boat.
-That next wave, however, pitched the life-boat high up, and then plunged it down end fore-most into the boiling waters, and thus all were in a moment struggling for their own lives.
+That next wave, however, pitched the life-boat high up, and then plunged it down, and foremost into the boiling waters, and thus all were in a moment struggling for their own lives.

 The boat speedily righted, and three of her crew clung to the ropes at her sides, and having got into the boat again they managed to bring her ashore and were saved.